-Building lockdowns will be handled by the Chief of Security, the Dean of Students, and the Director of Facilities and Maintenance.
+Building lockdowns will be handled by the Chief of Security, Director of Student Resiliency, the Assistant Vice President for Student Life and Athletics, and the Director of Facilities and Maintenance.
 Campus officials with master keys may assist instructors in locking doors.
 To improve security, Point University has installed locks in non-residential buildings that can be secured from the inside without a key/master key.